 Come and see Wisconsin's only cheese factory still using real bricks to press their brick cheese.
 The product is so authentic that we're still using the same bricks John O. Widmer used in 1922.
 We also manufacture super- aged cheddars and an authentic Colby cheese.
-We give tours at 9:30 am Monday through Friday by reservation. ** Open Toe Shoes and Jewelry are not permitted when taking a tour. **
+Tours are Monday - Friday at 9:30am by appointment only. ** Open Toe Shoes and Jewelry are not permitted when taking a tour. **

 Fresh pasteurized milk is heated to begin the cheesemaking process.
 Starter cultures are added to prepare the milk for the rennet.

 Rennet is added to coagulate the milk, forming a texture like yogurt.